Muscle glycogen: what it is and how it can help you with your workouts

 Among the different factors that can improve the athlete's recovery , rest and nutrition stand out (2), the latter being one of the most popular and accessible methods to facilitate the restoration of performance and physiological disturbances after exercise.

-Glycogen: What it is
+Glycogen: What is it?

 Glycogen is much more than an energy store (9), acting as a regulator of different signaling pathways related to the oxidative phenotype, insulin sensitivity, contractile processes, protein degradation and autophagic processes (10).